yashenyu/6APSI-ChickenBananaGame/README.md

 # Chicken Banana Game 🐔🍌

-A real-time, multiplayer tile-revealing game built with React and WebSockets.
+A real-time, multiplayer tile-revealing game built with React.
 Play as either a chicken or a banana and race to reveal all your tiles before your opponent!

 ## Features